f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab2.rst

 |image19|

-**Note**
+.. note:: Collect Response Code, Collect Method, and Collect Operating System and Browser

-   Collect Response Code, Collect Method, and Collect Operating System and Browser are already enabled by default in the AS3 schema.
+          are already enabled by default in the AS3 schema.

 4. Click **Save & Close**.